cecat/camera-volume/README.md

 CeC
 July 2024

-### NOTE: This is a local add-on, so installing it will mean having the static files on your
+### NOTE: This is a local add-on
-machine.
-I recommend that you navigate to your add-on page, add the repository, and install the add-on from its repository so that you are able to get updates/fixes:
+Installing it from here will mean having the static files on your machine.
+I recommend instead that you add the repository below to our Add-on store page, and install the add-on from its repository so that you are able to get updates/fixes:
 ```
 https://github.com/cecat/CeC-HA-Addons.git
 ```